 Put simply, CLV is calculated using the following formula:

-CLV = Revenue from customer (over time) – Costs to acquire and retain customer
+CLV = Revenue from a customer (over time) – Costs to acquire and retain customer

 In calculating the revenue you consider the average order value (AOV) and how long the customer stays with the brand.
 Costs include incentives, marketing communication costs and other things incurred to get and keep your customer.